ABOUT

 Honoring Celebrities and Community Leaders

-Dino Zonic is recognized for his work in uniting the world through music.
-This was accomplished through an ongoing series of concerts and associated philanthropic activities throughout the world.
+Maestro Zonic was recognized specifically for his work in uniting the world through music — an achievement realized through an ongoing series of global concerts and philanthropic initiatives dedicated to promoting peace, cultural understanding, and humanitarian connection across borders.

 Dino Zonic is one of the winners of the ASCAP and American Symphony Orchestra League for outstanding repertoire.